etianen/django-python3-ldap/README.rst

 ------------

-When a user attempts to authenticate, a connection is made to the LDAP server, and an attempt to bind using the provided username and password is made.
+When a user attempts to authenticate, a connection is made to the LDAP server, and the application attempts to bind using the provided username and password.

-If the bind attempt is successful, then the user details are loaded from the LDAP server and saved in a local Django ``User`` model.
+If the bind attempt is successful, the user details are loaded from the LDAP server and saved in a local Django ``User`` model.
 The local model is only created once, and the details will be kept updated with the LDAP record details on every login.

 To perform a full sync of all LDAP users to the local database, run ``./manage.py ldap_sync_users``.
-This is not necessary, as the authentication backend will create users on demand.
-However, it will allow you to assign permissions and groups to the existing users using the Django admin interface.
+This is not required, as the authentication backend will create users on demand.
+Syncing users has the advantage of allowing you to assign permissions and groups to the existing users using the Django admin interface.

 Running ``ldap_sync_users`` as a background cron task is another optional way to keep all users in sync on a regular basis.